DWR-CSI/Fluidigm-Genepop/README.md

-Group codiing effort to create a nice streamlined code for analyzing fluidigm data with Greb1L loci
+Group coding effort to create a nice streamlined code for analyzing fluidigm data with Greb1L loci